Pittsfield women could face trafficking charges after police find 614 bags of heroin

 PITTSFIELD — A pair of city women are potentially facing drug trafficking charges after police found approximately $6,000 worth of heroin during a traffic stop on Monday night.

-Michelle L. Weed, 38, of West Housatonic Street, and Sarah J. Maschino, 26, of Imperial Avenue, were stopped on Federal Street on Monday night, according to court files.
+Michelle L. Weed, 38, of West Housatonic Street, was the driver in a vehicle owned by the second woman when they were stopped on Federal Street on Monday night, according to court files.

 Weed had been the subject of an investigation conducted by the Berkshire County Drug Task Force into heroin distribution in Pittsfield that began in mid-November.

 With the aid of an informant, investigators set up a series of controlled purchases of heroin from Weed, the report said.
-Assistant Berkshire District Attorney Katy Innes said Maschino was present with Weed during each of those purchases.
+Assistant Berkshire District Attorney Katy Innes said the second woman was present with Weed during each of those purchases.

 Police received information on Monday evening that Weed had left the city to restock her supply of heroin and officers pulled over the vehicle when it returned to the city.